seongheon-park/seongheon-park.github.io/content/authors/admin/_index.md

 email: "sam121796@yonsei.ac.kr"
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I’m a M.S.
+Candidate working with Prof.Kwanghoon Sohn at the Department of Electrical and Electronic Engineering at Yonsei University, Republic of Korea.
+I'm interested in deploying Computer Vision and Machine Learning models to the real Open World which contains situations that are dynamic, vast, never-before-seen, and unpredictable.

 {style="text-align: justify;"}